-‘Indian Summer’ is a standout among a sea of Black-eyed Susans because of its extra-large, golden yellow flowerheads.
+‘Indian Summer’ is a standout among a sea of black-eyed Susans because of its extra-large, golden yellow flower heads.
 It will bloom from early summer until first frost.
 Use it in borders, cottage gardens, meadows, or for naturalizing.
 Butterflies are drawn to it.
-The species is native to the central U.S.
+The species is native to the central United States.

 Noteworthy CharacteristicsLong bloom time.
 Large flowerheads to 9 inches wide.
 May be short-lived; often grown as an annual.

 CareGrow in full sun and well-drained soil that is consistently moist.
 Deadhead regularly.

 PropagationStart seeds indoors in spring, or direct sow in the garden after the frost-free date.
 May be short-lived, but plants will self-sow.